Information on Module Exams

 Important Deadlines

-Please note that you are not required to take your module exam immediately in the semester in which you are taking the course that you want to base your oral exam topics/ paper topic on.
-Generally, you have up to 3 semesters to register for your module exam on a topic related to a course you have taken.
-However, different rules may apply, if instructors are associated instructors (Lehrbeauftragte), or if their contracts are ending, so if you plan to push back your oral exam or paper one or two semesters, make sure to discuss your plans with your instructor to ensure that they will still be available.
+Please note that while we recommend that students take exams as soon as possible after they have completed the course they want to base their exams on, you are not required to do so.
+Generally, you have up to 3 semesters to complete an exam for a credit-giving course you have taken.
+However, different rules may apply if instructors are associated instructors (Lehrbeauftragte), or if their contracts are ending, so if you plan to push back your oral exam or paper one or two semesters, make sure to discuss your plans with your instructor to ensure that they will still be available to examine you when you plan to take the exam.

-Do NOT register for the examination on KLIPS until the semester you are actually planning to turn in your work or take the oral exam.
-By registering on KLIPS (and not de-registering on time) you set a deadline that you must meet.
+Only register for the examination on KLIPS in the semester in which you plan on turning in your work or taking the oral exam.
+By registering on KLIPS (unless you de-register again in time) you set a deadline that you must meet.

 Here are some important deadlines for exam registrations at the department of English I (ES I):